- Street address: 701 E Basin Dr SW, Washington, DC 20242 (that’s the Jefferson Memorial’s address)

 And if you’re after a guidebook for Washington DC with maps you can carry with you, here are some good ones:

-If you’re just after a map, this laminated Streetwise one is good for the National Mall and surrounding area and includes a Metro map (the Metro is DC’s version of subway public transport).
+If you’re just after a map, many of the information desks at places like the Smithsonian museums and National Park Service kiosks have free Washington DC Official Visitors Map.
+If you’re after something a bit more durable, this laminated Streetwise one is good for the National Mall and surrounding area and includes a Metro map (the Metro is DC’s version of subway public transport).
 MapEasy makes a more traditional foldout map.
 Around the Mall and Tidal Basin, the National Park Service has done a good job of putting up signs that are also very helpful.

 To gear your bearings, you can see the Washington Monument from just about anywhere.
 That stands in the middle of the National Mall.